Home

 "marry" becomes "married" and is pronounced "marry/d/" (two syllables)

-A lesson plan teaching English past tense pronunciation can mostly involve drills to help the student choose the correct ending and also to hear the differences between "-ed" endings.
+mostly involve drills to help students choose the correct ending and

-While a list will help with a lot of verbs, it's better to have the back-up rule on the voiced or unvoiced -ed ending that the ESL student can always rely on for correct English past tense pronunciation.
+While a list will help with a lot of verbs, it's better to have the back-up rule on the voiced or unvoiced -ed ending that the student can always rely on for correct English past tense pronunciation.

-OK.
-It's English so you know that there are going to be exceptions!
-If you are teaching your students pronunciation of the past participles of some verbs that are being used as adjectives, then a second syllable will be added even if the base form does not end in a /t/ or /d/ sound, and the "-ed" ending will be pronounced as /id/.
+If you are teaching your students pronunciation of past participles of verbs that are being used as adjectives, then sometimes a second syllable will be added even if the base form does not end in a /t/ or /d/ sound, and the "-ed" ending will be pronounced as /id/.

 From English Past Tense Pronunciation to Teaching ESL to Adults Home